 Intro To FreePBX v13

-FreePBX is a web-based open source GUI (graphical user interface) that controls and manages Asterisk (PBX), an open source communication server.
-FreePBX is licensed under the GNU General Public License (GPL), an open source license.
+FreePBX is a web-based open source graphical user interface GUI.
+FreePBX control and manage Asterisk (PBX), an open source communication server.
 FreePBX can be installed manually or as part of the pre-configured FreePBX Distro that includes the system OS, Asterisk, FreePBX GUI and assorted dependencies.